 The psychologist issued a letter of apology to the boy’s father and agreed to discontinue doing family law referrals.
 She also admitted she did not usually practise forensic psychology as it has to do with family law.
 The father was finally able to see his son after three years.
 He said it affected his extended family physically, financially and emotionally.

-Some family law matters in Alberta can wreak havoc on families and can be particularly difficult for the children involved.
+Some family law matters in British Columbia can wreak havoc on families and can be particularly difficult for the children involved.
 Having a lawyer’s guidance on these often contentious issues may help to alleviate some of the stress associated with their legalities.
 Some of these cases can drag on in court for years and having a compassionate lawyer advocating for a client may make things seem less trying and help to keep the focus on the best interests of the children involved.